infretis/infentory/water_dissociation/lammps/README.md

 * [x] move puckering and water dissociation README.md to infentory
 * [ ] fix installation after moving to infentory
 ### Aloha 👋
 In this session, we will study the autoionization of water using **path sampling**.
-The main outcomes of this simulation allows us to
+The main outcomes of this simulation allow us to

 * calculate 🖥️ exactly how often water dissociates into H3O+ and OH-
 * and visualize 👀 how this chemical reaction actually happens

-An essential ingredient of path sampling is the use of molecular dynamics (MD) to make the atoms and molecules wiggle around and react.
+An essential ingredient of path sampling is using molecular dynamics (MD) to make the atoms and molecules wiggle around and react.
 As an introduction to the &infin;RETIS method you will therefore perform the following steps:

 * 1️⃣ Perform an MD simulation using [LAMMPS](https://www.lammps.org/#nogo)
 * 2️⃣ Perform a path sampling simulation on this system with [&infin;RETIS](https://github.com/infretis/infretis) + LAMMPS